saras152/saras152.github.io/README.md

 ### Vehicle detection and tracking

-Used hog, spacial binning and color histograms features along with the Support Vector Module to train a linear classifier to detect the cars in an image.
+Used hog, spacial binning and color histograms features along with the Support Vector Machine module to train a linear classifier to detect the cars in an image.
 Used the same pipeline to implement the vehicle tracking in a video.
 Corresponding wiki is [HERE](https://github.com/saras152/myVehicleDetection)

 ![multiple vehicles](./images/trackingvehicles.gif)